-The AER has calculated a total revenue requirement for Envestra over the access arrangement period of \$985 million, compared to \$1165 million proposed by Envestra.
-The main reasons for this difference are the reductions required by the AER to Envestra's proposed WACC, forecast capex, forecast opex and the opening capital base as at 1 July 2011.
+The AER has calculated a total revenue requirement for Envestra over the access arrangement period of \$297 million, compared to \$362 million proposed by Envestra.
+The main reasons for this difference are the reductions required by the AER to Envestra's proposed WACC, forecast capex and forecast opex over the access arrangement period.

-Based on the AER approved revenues and demand forecasts, the tariffs for haulage services for both volume and demand customers are expected to rise in real terms by about 5.5 per cent per annum (on average).
+Based on the AER approved revenues and demand forecasts, the tariffs for haulage services for both volume and demand customers are expected to rise in real terms by about 2.6 per cent per annum (on average).
 The tariffs for ancillary services will increase each year only by the rate of change in CPI.

 This chapter provides the AER's estimation of annual revenue requirements for Envestra for the provision of pipeline services for each year of the access arrangement period.
 It draws on the adjustments to Envestra's proposed building block components discussed in the preceding chapters.
+No submissions were received on Envestra's proposed revenue requirement.